How to Check Concentricity of Two Diameters (and Other Factors in Tube Sourcing)

 - GD&T concentricity symbol, which is a circle within a circle

 - Eccentricity percentage

 - TIR (Total Indicator Reading)

 - Written statements such as “OD and ID must be concentric within 0.00X inches”

 Another term sometimes used when talking about concentricity is wall runout, which is the same thing as TIR.
 Wall runout is calculated by putting an indicator on the part while it spins on its axis, measuring not just the concentricity but also the circularity of the part.

-Wall runout is derived from a tube’s eccentricity and describes the variation in wall thickness compared with a specified nominal wall — also stated as the maximum wall thickness minus the minimum wall thickness.
-Wall runout can also be expressed as “eccentricity times two.”
+Wall runout is derived from a tube’s eccentricity and describes the variation in wall thickness compared with a specified nominal wall.
+This can also be expressed as:

 Where these (and other) terms are used in drawings to describe concentricity requirements, material suppliers and precision metal cutting shops are challenged to determine not only what machine process to use, but also how to measure the concentricity so that it will meet the specification.